 Candidates can only have one active application to NYU Steinhardt during each admission cycle.
 In other words, candidates can either have an on-campus application open or an online application open, but not both.

-In order to be considered for any financial aid, you must submit your Free Application for Federal Student Aid (FAFSA) by the appropriate deadline.
+In order to be considered for financial aid, you must submit your Free Application for Federal Student Aid (FAFSA) by the appropriate deadline.
+Students are strongly encouraged to submit their FAFSA before receiving a decision from the program.
 Please visit the Steinhardt Financial Aid page for detailed information.
 There are several scholarships and grants available through Steinhardt.
 Most of these have a deadline and require a separate application.
+Many of these deadlines are before you will receive a decision from the program.
+Do not wait for your decision before submitting.